cbnsndwch/ghl-app-template/README.md

 ## Getting Started

 > &nbsp;
-> :warning: This project requires a recent version of NodeJS installed on your machine.
-The
+> :warning: This project requires a recent version of NodeJS installed on your
-> curret LTS version is NodeJS 20.x but you should be OK using NodeJS 18.x through
+> machine.
+The current LTS version is NodeJS 20.x but you should be OK using
-> until the end of the maintenance period in April 2025.
+> NodeJS 18.x until the end of the maintenance period in April 2025.
 >
 > For more information on NodeJS LTS releases, see the [NodeJS Release Schedule].
 > &nbsp;